kyrylo0605/wordpress/wp-content/plugins/advanced-woo-search/readme.txt

 * **Fast** - Nothing extra.
 Just what you need for proper work
 * **Stop Words** support to exclude certain words from search.
 * Supports **variable products**
-* Support for your current **search page**.
+* **Search results page** support.
 Plugin search results will be integrated to your current page layout.
 * Automatically synchronize all products data.
 No need to re-index all content manually after avery change.
 * **Plurals** support
 * **Synonyms** support